Orielsh/GymAPP/README.md

 ### Check this online example:
 https://gym-app-navy-two.vercel.app/

+use these credentials to login as admin to see most functinallity

+username: user@gmail.com <br>
+password: Admin123!

+---
 # About the Project

 This project simulates an administrative tool for gym owners.
 The system manages three types of users: admins, trainers, and trainees.
 Trainers have personalized plans, workouts, and exercises, and they manage their trainees.
 A trainer can monitor their trainees' progress, adjust workout plans, and make changes based on their assessments.